-There is strong consensus among members of the Steering Committee and the external constituents consulted during the development of the Committee's report that the opportunity to enroll in, and complete, programs of study at Vermont's public institutions should be affordable to all residents of the state.
-While affordability was identified as a priority by a broad array of informants, the discussions made clear that the term "affordability" means very different things to different people.
+In keeping with the Select Committee's charge to address affordability as part of an integrated vision for public higher education in Vermont, it is imperative that its recommendations explicitly balance the financial challenges facing students with the financial challenges facing VSC institutions.
+Moreover, there is strong consensus among members of the Steering Committee and the external constituents consulted during the development of the Committee's report that the opportunity to enroll in, and complete, programs of study at Vermont's public institutions should be affordable to all residents of the state.
+Yet the discussions made clear that the term "affordability" means very different things to different people.
 For some it means keeping tuition low-at the very least, no higher than other states in New England.
 For others it means ensuring that students can graduate with no (or "reasonable" levels of) debt.
 In the latter case there was considerable variation in the definition of the word "reasonable."
+To promote meaningful discussion and policymaking about affordability, a commonly accepted definition of the term is required, and it should provide a basis for establishing quantitative evidence regarding the extent to which affordability is being achieved at Vermont's public institutions.
+One definition in use by several states is known as the Shared Responsibility Model.
+In addition to providing metrics to monitor affordability, it is also used by these states (among them, Oregon and Minnesota) to distribute state grant aid and to ration scarce resources within a deliberate framework that put students' needs at its core.
+This model has the following elements and is depicted in Figure 13.